harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 -  **Progress**: Done / Ongoing
 - **Collaborators**: [USDR](https://www.usdigitalresponse.org/)

-USDR and Resolve to Save lives were spending a lot of time talking about contact tracing and how lot's of folks had no idea what or how to do it.
+USDR and Resolve to Save lives were spending a lot of time talking about contact tracing and how lots of folks had no idea what or how to do it.
 USDR folks (and myself!) took a week and pumped out this excellent summary playbook on contact tracing.
-Some of the content made it's way into the Resolve to Save Live's playbooks.
+Some of the content made its way into the Resolve to Save Live's playbooks.

 It has also continued to be a good resource.